bawlipoonch/bawlipoonch.github.io/_posts/2015-01-13-may-the-farce-be-with-you.markdown

   However, unless the streets of Delhi can similarly be magically transformed tomorrow, there is little likelihood of similar transformation in Delhi or other major cities.
 </p>
 <p>
-  I did not touched upon rural focused awareness and monetary help part of the program which is rehash of <a href="https://en.wikipedia.org/wiki/Nirmal_Bharat_Abhiyan">Nirmal Bharat Abhiyan</a>.
+  I did not touched upon rural focused awareness and monetary help part of the program which is a rehash of
+  <a href="https://en.wikipedia.org/wiki/Nirmal_Bharat_Abhiyan">Nirmal Bharat Abhiyan</a>.
+  Interesting enough, <a href="http://qz.com/324877/is-narendra-modi-losing-the-battle-of-toilets-to-manmohan-singh/" target="_blank">here Manmohan Singh is beating Narendra Modi hollow</a>.
 </p>